-Activists had attempted to get help from the state legislatures in California, Connecticut, Maryland and Florida with modest success.
-Both chambers of the California legislature passed a 1984 bill to fund research into MCS, but governor Deukmajian was convinced to veto it.
+MCS activists had attempted to get help from the state legislatures in California, Connecticut, Maryland and Florida with modest success.
+Both chambers of the California legislature passed a 1984 bill to fund research into MCS, but governor Deukmajian was successfully lobbied to veto it.

 These attempts were a threat to the chemical industry and needed to be opposed (pg 20):

 Legislators and respective staff should be wary of legislation attempting to review and redress the issue of environmental illness . . .